rebelinux/Diagrammer.Core/Docs/start/installation.md

 _Note: You are not limited to installing the module to those example paths, you can add a new entry to the environment variable PSModulePath if you want to use another path._

 ## :x: Known Issues

+- Unknown at this time but please report any issues you may find in the [GitHub Issues](https://github.com/rebelinux/Diagrammer.Core/issues){:target="_blank"} page.